 Woman and child die in fire caused by defective portable heater.
 A portable electric heater started a fire in a row house which was the home of a twenty-three-year-old woman and her husband.
 The woman tried to save her two brothers and her daughter but died in the fire along with her three-year-old brother.
 Her nine-month-old daughter was left severely disfigured having sustained burns to most of her body.
 She also suffered a severe brain injury caused by a lack of oxygen.

-Dangerous space heater causes extensive burns.
+Burns caused by dangerous space heater.
 A restaurant owner was using several space heaters, which were powered by a small cylinder of propane and were designed for indoor use to heat an enclosed patio.
-While working near the output grill of one of the heaters at what she believed to be a safe distance, the back of her clothes ignited, causing extensive burns on her skin and starting a small fire behind the bar, also causing thousands of dollars of property damage.
+While working near the output grill of one of the heaters at what she believed to be a safe distance, the back of her clothes ignited, causing extensive burns on her skin and starting a small fire behind the bar.